 - Age suitability: The practical nature of the puzzles means kids can be thoroughly involved, probably from 8 up.

-For other Trapp’d games, see also: Legend of Drakon; The Forsaken; Victor Frankensteins Reanimation; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium Exordium; 46 Below; Molten Creek Mine; Salem
+For other Trapp’d games, see also: Legend of Drakon; The Forsaken; Atlantis; Victor Frankensteins Reanimation; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium Exordium; 46 Below; Molten Creek Mine; End of the Line; Salem